Everyday Examples of Data Usage

 - Banks monitoring transactions to detect fraud

-In this lesson, we'll use Python to practice one of the most basic data analysis tasks through hands-on exercises.
+In this lesson, you’ll use Python to practice one of the most fundamental data analysis tasks with a short hands-on example.

 Python Warm-up: Calculating the Average